Syracuse dominates No. 16 Virginia Tech in 78-60 win

 Virginia Tech: The Hokies were as cold as the Syracuse weather, but the game is probably just a bump in the road considering the way the team has been playing.

+“It’s always a concern winning away from home,” Young said.
+“It’s something you’ve got to do if you expect to compete and be at the top of your league, any league.
+Time will tell.
+I think we’re OK there.”

-Syracuse: The Orange really needed this game and seem to be gaining momentum.
-If Guerrier, Doezaj and Griffin maintain their consistency, Syracuse could close strong.
+Syracuse: The Orange really needed this game and seem to be gaining momentum after two solid wins.
+If Guerrier, Doezaj and Griffin maintain their consistency, Syracuse has a chance to close strong.

 UP NEXT